My Lover from the Planet Meow: Viewership ratings

 November 5, 2016: No episode broadcast.

 Reception

 Unlike its predecessor drama Ghost of Relativity, which was the highest rated TVB drama of 2015, My Lover from the Planet Meow was not well received by viewers and currently holds the title of TVB lowest rated anniversary drama with a total average rating of 20.63 beating previous lowest rated TVB anniversary drama Beauty at War, which had an average total rating of 20.67.My Lover from the Planet Meow was criticized for its unfunny script and lead actress Krystal Tin inappropriately acting cutesy at her age.
 Some netizens complained that Tin was beyond her age to be playing a character who acted naive and cutesy and suggested that an younger actress should have been cast in the role of Miu Miu instead.
+Despite the criticism, Tin's performance garnered an award for TVB Favorite Drama Character at the 2016 TVB Star Awards Malaysia.